crempp/js86emu/docs/roadmap.md

 * Build library of systems (5150, 5160, etc)
 * Build library of disk images/software/games
 * Build interface for debug, docs, library, etc.
+* Check all instruction tests and ensure that the instruction byte is set correctly
+* Check that all opcode variations (inst opcodes) are tested.